joesteinberg/dyn-mkt-pen/README.md

 # Export Market Penetration Dynamics: Replication Package
 **Joseph Steinberg, University of Toronto**

 This repository contains the code required to reproduce the results in my paper "Export Market Penetration Dynamics" (currently R&R at the *Journal of International Economics*).
-It contains two folders at the top level: [data](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/data) and [programs](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs).
-The former contains the data required to replicate the empirical analysis (with some caveats, see the note below).
-The latter, which contains all of the programs that conduct the empirical and quantitative analyses, is split into two subfolders[programs/python](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs/python) and [programs/c](https://github.com/joesteinberg/dyn-mkt-pen/tree/main/programs/c).
-The former contains all of the Python scripts required to replicate the empirical analysis in Section 2 of the paper, as well as the scripts that process the simulated model results to produce the tables and figures in Sections 4 and 5.
-The latter contains the code to simulate the calibrated model, which is written in C.

 ## 0. Notes and requirements ##